kny5/fabacademy_antonio_anaya/docs/assignments/week08.md

 <img src="../../images/week08/fusion_06.jpg" alt="Render_02" width=100%/>

-**6.** The tolerance was just enough and the parts fit perfectly in place.
+**6.** The tolerance was just enough and the parts fitted perfectly in place after the manufacturing.

 - Tolerance was set as 0.125 mm